ckoval7/kerberossdr/README.md

 <h3>Note:</h3>
-You'll need to set your Station ID, Latitude, and Longitude in the `run.sh` file.
+You'll need to set your Station ID, Latitude, and Longitude in the `run.sh` file or set the software to use gpsd.

 <h4>Change Log</h4>
+* Added gpsd integration.
+Gets location directly from the pi if a GPS receiver is plugged in.
+USB GPS receivers are surprisingly cheap.
+    * You'll need the gpsd-py3 library.
+Run `pip3 install gpsd-py3`
+    * edit the `LAT` and `LON` values in `run.sh` to say `"gpsd"`
+    * If you are configuring a stationary receiver `HEADING` should reflect the orientation of your array.
+    * If you are configuring a mobile receiver `HEADING` should say `"gpsd"`

 * Added expanded XML format which can transmit location and heading data if supplied by the user.
 Added location and heading to run.sh.
-  * This new format does not break app compatibility
+    * This new format does not break app compatibility.

 <h4>Ubuntu 20.04 Users NOTE:</h4>